5664 Assistant Director of Athletics, Compliance

 CLASSIFICATION NUMBER 5664

-The Associate Director of Athletics - Compliance is responsible for organization and administration of the Athletics Department’s National Collegiate Athletic Association (NCAA) compliance program.
-The Associate Director certifies eligibility and processes financial aid for student-athletes, monitors coaches’ activities relative to rules compliance, and interacts with departmental staff members and coaches to ensure compliance with NCAA rules and regulations.
-The Associate Director of Athletics – Compliance supervises selected men’s and women’s sports and their respective coaching staffs.
+The Assistant Director of Athletics for Compliance is responsible for organization and administration of the Athletics Department’s National Collegiate Athletic Association (NCAA) compliance program.
+The Assistant Director of Athletics for Compliance certifies eligibility and processes financial aid for student-athletes, monitors coaches’ activities relative to rules compliance, and interacts with departmental staff members and coaches to ensure compliance with NCAA rules and regulations.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree is required, with an emphasis in Sports Administration, Student Services, Recreation, Higher Education Administration or a related field preferred.
+Education: A Bachelor’s degree is required, with an emphasis in Sports Administration, Student Services, Recreation, Higher Education Administration, or a related field preferred.

 Experience: At least one year of administrative experience in intercollegiate athletics is required, preferably at a National Collegiate Athletic Association (NCAA) Division I level.
 A demonstrated knowledge of NCAA rules and compliance issues concerning the administration of intercollegiate athletics is required.